lakshya324/Webhook-Delivery-Service/README.md

 - **Interactive API Documentation**: Access `/docs` (Swagger UI) and `/redoc` (ReDoc) for API exploration.

 ## Project Structure
+For a detailed explanation of the project structure, refer to the [Application Structure Documentation](documentation/app_structure.md).

 ```
 app/
 ├── api/                # API routes and endpoints